isoldaliborio/infinita_website/README.md

 4. **Tailwind CSS and shad/cn:** Libraries for UI component styling and optimization.
 5. **SQL:** Database management system for storing and retrieving site data.
 6. **WordPress CMS:** Content management system for easy content updates.
-7. **GitLab:** Version control and project management tool for collaboration and issue tracking.
+7. **GitHub:** Version control and project management tool for collaboration and issue tracking.

+## Management

+**Agile Methodology:**
+- We adopted Agile methodologies for efficient task management, fostering adaptability and collaboration.
+By breaking tasks into smaller iterations, known as epics and issues, we ensured flexibility in responding to changes and delivering value incrementally.

+**Jira Integration:**
+- We leveraged Jira as our primary project management tool, facilitating the tracking of tasks, user stories, and sprints.
+With Jira, we organized our workflow seamlessly, allowing us to visualize progress, manage priorities, and enhance communication within the team.

 ## Test